NGC602/retropie_yuzu/README.md

 # Yuzu Install Script(s) for RetroPie

-This will make directories for Yuzu, download the latest (LINUX) version, rename it to Yuzu.AppImage and move it to the /opt/retropie/emulators/bin folder.
+This will make directories for Yuzu, download the latest (LINUX) version, rename it to Yuzu.AppImage, move it to the /opt/retropie/emulators/bin folder and then configure it for use with RetroPie/Emulationstation.

-## Initial Configuration
+## Initial (One-Time) Configuration
 Open a terminal and run:
 ```
 mkdir scripts